Simko Shikak: Territorial expansion and governance

+Defeat at Sari Taj and aftermath

 Simko had organized a strong Kurdish army which was much stronger than Iranian government forces.
 Since the central government could not control his activities, he continued to expand the area under his control and by 1922, cities of Baneh and Sardasht were under his administration.
 In the Battle of Sari Taj in 1922, Simko's forces could not resist the Iranian Army's onslaught in the region of Salmas and were finally defeated and the castle of Chari was occupied.
 The strength of the Iranian Army force dispatched against Simko was 10,000 soldiers.
 In 1922, Turkey assisted the Iranian army against Simko.

+Exile and Kurdish diplomacy

 After the defeat of Simko, Reza Shah began a repressive campaign toward non-Persian minorities.

-On January 8, 1923, Simko visited the Kingdom of Kurdistan and met with Mahmud Barzanji.
-Simko was welcomed with a military parade, and the day of his visit was made a national holiday.